Srikumar Banerjee

-Banerjee died during the early morning of 23 May 2021, from a heart attack at his residence in Navi Mumbai.
+Dr. Banerjee died during the early morning of 23 May 2021, from a heart attack at his residence in Navi Mumbai.
 He had recovered from COVID-19 in previous month.

 Education

 In 1967, Banerjee obtained a B.Tech degree with honours in metallurgical engineering from the Indian Institute of Technology Kharagpur.
 Thereafter, he underwent training at the Training School of BARC.
 He joined the erstwhile Metallurgy Division of BARC in 1968 and spent his entire scientific career in this establishment.
 On the basis of the work carried out by him in the first few years of his career in BARC, he was awarded the Ph.D. degree in metallurgical engineering by IIT, Kharagpur, in 1974.

 Banerjee held visiting positions overseas which include the University of Sussex, Brighton, England, Max-Planck-Institut für Metallforschung, University of Cincinnati and the Ohio State University, USA (as Visiting Faculty).

 Honors and recognition

-Banerjee was awarded the Shanti Swarup Bhatnagar Prize for Science and Technology in Engineering Science (1989) and Government of India’s civilian award, Padma Shri, in 2005.
+Dr. Banerjee was awarded the Shanti Swarup Bhatnagar Prize for Science and Technology in Engineering Science (1989) for his work on the development of thermo-mechanical treatment of Zr-2.5%Nb pressure tube for Indian pressurized heavy water reactor (PHWR) and Government of India’s civilian award, Padma Shri, in 2005 for his contribution in development of Ni-Ti-Fe based shape memory alloy (SMA) fasteners.

 In 2010, the University of Calcutta awarded him an honorary Doctor of Science degree.

 Banerjee was a Fellow of Indian Academy of Sciences, Bangalore, National Academy of Sciences, India, Allahabad, and the Indian National Academy of Engineering.

 Banerjee was DAE Homi Bhabha Chair Professor, Bhabha Atomic Research Centre.
 He was appointed the Chairman, Board of Governors of IIT Kharagpur from 21 March 2014, for a period of three years.